ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 The functional part is done.
 Daemon monitors `http://example.com <http://example.com>`_  and `https://httpbin.org <https://httpbin.org>`_.

-In the next section we will add some tests.
+In next section we will add some tests.

 Tests
 -----